ewgewgewg/algo-site/content/posts/js-algos.md

 }{{< /code >}}

-To find the middle node in a linked list (second of the two if the number of nodes is even), create `fast` and `slow` pointers and start them at `head`.
+{{< anchor "Middle of the Linked List" >}}To find the middle node in a linked list (second of the two if the number of nodes is even), create `fast` and `slow` pointers and start them at `head`.
 While there is a `fast.next`, assign `slow` to the next node and `next` two nodes forward along the list.
 Once this loop resolves `slow` should point to the middle node by the problem definition.

 {{< code language="javascript" title="[Middle of the Linked List](https://leetcode.com/problems/middle-of-the-linked-list/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
 // typeof head === "object" (linked list)